In total, you'll find more than 20 high-altitude, off-piste trails here, with gullies and tracts of fresh powdered snow.

 The best place to find off-piste skiing in Alpe d'Huez is from the top of the Pic Blanc Glacier.
 From here you will find plenty of couloirs to go down that all end up on the Sarenne path.

-There are also plenty of other off-piste runs that will drop down from the top of the Pic Blanc but these should only be attempted with a guide as you can end up in places that might require a helicopter or a taxi to get back to Alpe d’Huez.
+There are also plenty of other off-piste runs that will drop down from the top of the Pic Blanc, but these should only be attempted with a guide as you can end up in places that might require helicopter or a taxi to get back to Alpe d'Huez.

 Oz